-For functions invoked from a contract-assertion predicate, this solution is slightly less viable, though still possible.
-Binaries would have to be produced with alternate entry points that do such checking, which would potentially lead to significant code bloat.
+When we consider conventional functions invoked from a contract-assertion predicate, this solution is slightly less viable, though still possible.
+Binaries would have to be produced with alternate versions of each function that do such checking, which might lead to significant code bloat.
 Many might consider the safety gained for contract assertions worth the cost, and again the benefits of this approach all come with no need for a single additional word in the C++ Standard to enable them.

-We can consider again an example shown in [P3285R0]:
+To illustrate how language-based contract-checking might work to good advantage, let's consider again an example shown in [P3285R0]: